dji-sdk/Payload-SDK/samples/sample_c/platform/linux/manifold3/app_json/README.md

 ## maintainer_en
     * Description:
-        Indicates the developer information of the application in English, which should be a string not exceeding 127 bytes in length.
+        Indicates the developer information of the application in English, which should be a string not exceeding 127 bytes in length, and it cannot be "null".
         This field can be used to display application information, such as in the application management interface, when the PILOT language is set to English, or other languages that are not Chinese, Japanese, or French, this field will display the developer information of the application.
     * Data type:
         string